Registration of Foals & Application for a Dales Pony Society Passport

 Application for a passport for a Dales pony, or a Part-bred Dales should be made by the breeder, using the current registration forms.
 The forms are obtainable from the office by post, email or telephone enquiry, and are also available at breed shows.

-All applications for the registration of pure-bred and part- bred Dales foals must be received on or before 31 December in the year of their birth.
+All applications for the registration of pure-bred and part-bred Dales foals must be received on or before 30 November in the year of their birth.
 Late registrations of pure bred Dales are subject to DNA parentage testing to prove parentage at the expense of the applicant, and also payment of the late registration fee.
-If the application for a passport is received after 31 December in the year if birth, part II of Section IX of the passport will be signed and stamped by the Society, irreversibly removing the animal from the human food chain, as required by horse passport legislation.
+If the application for a passport is received after 30 November in the year if birth, Part II of Section II of the passport will be signed and stamped by the Society, irreversibly removing the animal from the human food chain, as required by horse passport legislation.

 The form should then be sent to the Society, together with the required fee for registration, the two DNA hair samples collected by the vet, and the stallion service certificate.
 Failure to provide any of these requirements correctly may lead to delays in issuing the passport.

 Entry into the Dales Pony Society Stud Book is part of the process to produce the Equine Passport.